meditationstuff/protocol_1/main.txt.md

 And, you can just leave.
 You can find meaning elsewhere.
 You don’t need what they’re selling if it’s a group situation.

-# <span id="49"></span> part X: the quiet interaction and beauty of subtle interpersonal effects:
+# <span id="49"></span> part 17: the quiet interaction and beauty of subtle interpersonal effects:

-(You may wish to read “part X: the late-stage meditator in community” before this section if you’re skipping around.)
+(You may wish to read “part 10: the late-stage meditator in community” before this section if you’re skipping around.)

 Over time, interactions between two trained individuals or one highly trained individual and other untrained individuals become relatively gentle and quiet, noncoercive, barely there.
 Interaction effects gently and liminally enhance intimacy, connection, etc.